Pronunciation of 'Podocarpus'

 Ελληνικά (Greek)

-Derived from Greek, combining 'podo-' (foot) and '-karpos' (fruit), referring to the stalked fruit characteristic of the genus.
+Derived from Greek words 'podo-' (foot) and '-carpus' (fruit), referring to the stalked fruit of the plant.